Skip to main content

 Quick Answer

-The RAS (Rajasthan Administrative Service) exam is a state-level competitive examination conducted by the Rajasthan Public Service Commission (RPSC) to recruit officers for administrative, police, and allied services in the Government of Rajasthan.
+What is the RAS exam?
+RAS is a state-level competitive examination conducted by the Rajasthan Public Service Commission (RPSC) to recruit officers for administrative, police, and allied services in the Government of Rajasthan.
 It is the most prestigious state civil service exam in Rajasthan, often called the "state UPSC," and consists of three stages: Prelims, Mains, and Interview.
+It is not strictly an annual exam — RPSC notifies it based on vacancies.
+RAS vs IAS: key differences.

 Overview of the RAS/RTS Exam